saidlm/twamp_responder/README.md

 | **hosts.deny** | List of IP addresses od subnets which are block by firewall to access the responder

 ### Firewall configuration
-The default policy for TWAMP Responder is DENY.
-If no hosts.allow is define the access to responder is completely block by firewall.
+The default firewall policy for TWAMP Responder is DENY.
+If no hosts.allow fie is define or contains no entry then the access to responder is completely block by firewall.

 ## Running
 Creating new containers and start: